Tanzania open data portal

 Related projects

-RDA MOMSI multi-omics metadata standards dashboard
+RDA MOMSI enhancements to multi-omics metadata standards dashboard

-Multi-Omics Metadata Standards Integration (MOMSI) Research Data Alliance Working Group wanted to build a machine-actionable, query-based, interactive dashboard.
-The dashboard will render information from their existing Landscape Review, currently contained in a Google Sheet format.
+Multi-Omics Metadata Standards Integration (MOMSI) Research Data Alliance Working Group wanted to enhance the dashboard interactive visualisations for their query-based, interactive dashboard.
+The dashboard will render information from their existing Landscape Review.

 essential